exot/daniel.kxpq.de/src/pages/pensieve/maintaining-understandability.md

 have discovered a new and elegant way of solving problems in that domain.
 Those things are great, but not common.
 Hence trying new things that are normally considered a bad idea turn sometimes out to be good, so one should not say never.
-But don't be upset if solving systems of differential equations turn out to look ugly in PHP.
+But don't be upset if solving systems of differential equations turns out to look ugly in PHP.

 So let us assume that we have chosen a programming language that is pragmatic for our problem domain at hand.
 What does that buy us for maintainability?
 Well, if the implementation of the problem maps the theoretical solution of the problem we want to solve onto the implementation, then what does that mean for another programmer to understand the code?
-It means, to a large extend, that understanding the theoretical solution implies understand its implementation.
+It means, to a large extend, that understanding the theoretical solution implies understanding its implementation.
 And this is good, very good.
 And transitively this means that understanding the theoretical solution of your problem implies the possiblity to maintain your code.
 Fantastic!
-And even more: a programmer comming from the same problem domain as the original programmer will *most likely* understand the solution to the problem, just because she comes from the very same problem domain!
+And even more: A programmer coming from the same problem domain as the original programmer will *most likely* understand the solution to the problem, just because she comes from the very same problem domain!
 Great!
 So all problems are solved if we can transfer our theoretical solution onto an implementation in a one-to-one fashion!?